OCA/connector-magento/magentoerpconnect/doc/project/contribute.rst

 If you want to develop a generic feature on the Magento Connector, we recommend to use the `ak-magento vagrant box`_.
-It installs Magento 1.7 with the demo data and the Magento part of the Connector.
+It installs Magento 1.7 with the demo data and the Magento (PHP) part of the Connector.

-The project's page describe the installation process, just follow them.
+The project's page on Github describe the installation process, just follow them.

 We also use this box as a reference for the data of the tests.